b-dmitry1/BIOS/README.md

 * Internal video BIOS doesn't support printing text in graphic mode
 * Video adapter initialization incomplete so will not work properly with a real VGA chips without OEM BIOS

-### Disclaimer
-The project is provided "as is" without any warranty.
-Use at your own risk.

-Please contact me if you find any bug or if you plan to use it with a physical hardware.